softwaresaved/policy_common_data/README.md

 The raw data files for a given dataset can be simply accessed directly from `data/<dataset>/<datafile>`.

-### Accessing the data via a Python wrapper class in your own project
+### Configuring the Python wrapper in your own project

 First add the `policy_common_data` repository as a submodule in a suitable directory of your own repository, e.g.: